-We offer the following investment advisory services to retail investors: Financial Planning Services; Portfolio Management Services.
-Detailed information regarding our services, fees and other disclosures can be found in our Form ADV Part 2A Items 4, 7, and 8 by clicking this link https://adviserinfo.sec.gov/firm/brochure/106088.
+We offer portfolio management services to retail investors.
+We also provide investment consulting services to retirement plans that includes asset management, educational seminars/workshops, asset allocation services, and advisory consulting services.
+Detailed information regarding our services, fees and other disclosures can be found in our Form ADV Part 2A Items 4, 7, and 8 by clicking this link https://adviserinfo.sec.gov/firm/brochure/126573.

-Account Monitoring: If you open an investment account with our firm, as part of our standard service we will monitor your investments and conduct account reviews based on the following table:
+Account Monitoring: If you open an investment account with our firm, as part of our standard service we will monitor your investments on an annual basis.